ASU-EGR304-2025-F-204/ASU-EGR304-2025-F-204.github.io/docs/02-Team-Organization.md

 ## Product Mission Statement

-Our mission is to design and deliver reliable embedded systems that consistently perform under real-world conditions.
-We achieve this through clear communication, balanced teamwork, and leveraging each member’s strengths.
-By producing professional documentation and well-structured code, we ensure our system’s long-term usability and maintainability.
-Above all, we strive to create a collaborative and respectful culture where every member contributes, ensuring our projects embody both technical excellence and the vision of our team.
+Our mission is to create a reliable clap-activated lighting system that responds accurately under real-world conditions and enhances everyday convenience.